balfieri/aws/README.md

 owner_region                            [will return the region you specified above]
 </pre>

-<p>Those don't print a newline so that you can use them on command lines like `owner_group` etc.</p>
+<p>You'll notice that those don't print a newline.
+That's so other scripts can use them on command lines like `owner_group` etc.</p>

-<h3>Create a Key Pair for SSH etc.</h3>
+<h3>Create a SSH Key Pair</h3>

 <p>
 <pre>
-[embed your LASTNAME in the key name or whatever you want to call it:] aws ec2 create-key-pair --key-name awsLASTNAMEkey --query 'KeyMaterial' --output text > ~/.ssh/awsLASTNAMEkey.pem chmod 400 ~/.ssh/awsLASTNAMEkey.pem
+[embed your LASTNAME in the key name or whatever you want to call it to make it unique:] aws ec2 create-key-pair --key-name awsLASTNAMEkey --query 'KeyMaterial' --output text > ~/.ssh/awsLASTNAMEkey.pem chmod 400 ~/.ssh/awsLASTNAMEkey.pem

-[allow TCP to get to your security group so you can login etc.:] aws ec2 authorize-security-group-ingress --group-id `owner_group` --protocol tcp --port 22 --cidr 0.0.0.0/0 --region `owner_region`
+[allow TCP to communicate with your security group so you can login etc.:] aws ec2 authorize-security-group-ingress --group-id `owner_group` --protocol tcp --port 22 --cidr 0.0.0.0/0 --region `owner_region`
 </pre>

 <h3>Create Your Master Instance</h3>

 <p>
 Typically, you'll want one instance to act as a template for others.
+We'll call this your master instance.
 So you'll get a program running on the master instance, then take a snapshot and use that snapshot to clone new instances.
 </p>

 <p>
-The first one is a little more complicated than doing others:
+The first one is slightly more complicated than doing others, but we need only do this once:
 </p>

 <pre>